rahulkaushik71144/internship-hopsital-website/README.md

 ## Usage

 - Access the landing page through your browser after the setup is complete.
-- Use the **search bar** to find specific doctors, services, or specialties.
+- Use the **search bar** to find specific doctors, or specialties.
-- The application runs by default on `localhost:5000` for the backend and `localhost:3000` for the frontend.
+- The application runs by default on `localhost:5000` for the backend and `localhost:5173` for the frontend.
 - When testing on a mobile device, use the IP address of your host machine along with the port number (usually `3000`) to access the page.

 ## Technologies Used

 - **Flask** for the backend
-- **HTML, CSS, and JavaScript** for the frontend
+- **HTML, CSS, and JavaScript and react** for the frontend
 - **Node.js and npm** for managing frontend dependencies and running the development server

-## Contributing
+## Contacting

-Feel free to fork this project and submit pull requests if you have suggestions for improving the design or functionality of the landing page.
+Feel free to contact me via email if you have any issues at : rahulkaushik71144@gmail.com

 ---